Look and Feel

 35cm×35cm (by Ilan)

-Unlike EH, which gave me a fight, Tant is much more responsive.
+Unlike Elephant Hide, which gave me a fight, Tant is much more responsive.
 The creases went smoothly, no need for more than my fingernails to stabilize the creases.
 At 35cm the details are nicely formed, although making the wing and reverse folding the legs was a little struggle.
 Again, I failed with the details of the legs; I couldn't make the hooves to be acceptable, there are too many layers for this thickness of a paper.

 3D models and Wet Folding